Immaculate Conception Seminary School of Theology Graduate Admissions COVID-19 Response

 An ICSST certificate program allows students to finish a discrete program of learning and obtain a credential for it.
 Other students may use a certificate program as a way of "testing the waters" prior to and/or en route to completion of a degree program.
 A certificate can be earned concurrently with a degree.
 Currently, ICSST offers the following certificates:

-Wives of deacons and deacon candidates are invited to journey together as a cohort in this program, which provides academic preparation in spirituality and a foundation for ministry, as well as opportunities for personal spiritual development.
+This certificate program is open to priests, deacons, religious, and lay men and women.
+Wives of deacons and diaconal candidates are invited to journey together as a cohort in this program, which provides academic preparation in spirituality and a foundation for ministry, as well as opportunities for personal spiritual development.

 Learn more about the Christian Spirituality Certificate »